|

 “It was designed to be an empty nester’s home, and everyone’s needs

-the first floor and has a separate sitting room with a small office
+first floor and has a separate sitting room with a small office for my

-for my husband right above it.
-The great room is configured right
+husband right above it.
+The great room is configured right off the

-off the kitchen which makes it perfect for entertaining.
-There’s a
+kitchen which makes it perfect for entertaining.
+There’s a separate wing

 While the home Jones had built was custom, Jack Arnold also offers